Feldenkrais method

-The Feldenkrais Method (FM) is a type of movement therapy devised by Israeli Moshé Feldenkrais (1904–1984) during the mid-20th century.
+The Feldenkrais Method (FM) is a type of movement therapy devised by Moshé Feldenkrais (1904–1984) during the mid-20th century.
 The method is claimed to reorganize connections between the brain and body and so improve body movement and psychological state.

 There is no conclusive evidence for any medical benefits of the therapy.
 However, researchers do not believe FM poses serious risks.

 Description

 The Feldenkrais Method is a type of alternative movement therapy that proponents claim can repair impaired connections between the motor cortex and the body, so benefiting the quality of body movement and improving wellbeing.
 Practitioners view it as a form of somatic education "that integrates the body, mind and psyche through an educational model in which a trained Feldenkrais practitioner guides a client (the 'student') through movements with hands-on and verbally administered cues," according to Clinical Sports Medicine.

 The Feldenkrais Guild of North America claims that the Feldenkrais method allows people to "rediscover [their] innate capacity for graceful, efficient movement" and that "These improvements will often generalize to enhance functioning in other aspects of [their] life".